15 min reading Thu May 05 2022

 Step 2: List your subdomains

 The next step is enumerating your subdomains.
 This is quite easy if you received a full output of your DNS.
 If not, but still have a list of all your domains available, your subdomains can be enumerated with some readily available tools like AMASS, subfinder, cert.sh, massdns, altdns.
+More details on these techniques can be found here.
 The list of subdomains will help you understand the extent of your digital footprint.
 It also provides a view of all your websites and applications (given that there is one active on the subdomain).

 Step 3: List your IP addresses